TPZ-CORE/tpz_core/README.md

 | tphere [source]                            | tpzcore.tphere        | Brings the selected player source to your player.                     |
 | tpm                                         | tpzcore.tpm          | Teleports your player to the selected marked map point.              |

+- The ace permission: `tpzcore.all` Gives permissioms to all commands and actions (FOR ALL OFFICIAL PUBLISHED FREE SCRIPTS).

-All the commands and descriptions and permissions are fully configurable.
+- All the commands and descriptions and permissions are fully configurable.

 ## Support